ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 measurements that are matched verbatim with Evidence that uses the same convention - e.g., {{Section 4.4.1.5 of -psa-token}}).

+The `digests-type-choice` measurement is either an untagged array of `digest` or the same array tagged with the CBOR tag `#6.562`.

 ~~~ cddl
 {::include cddl/digest.cddl}
 ~~~